akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. note::

-    This charset validator step can be re-used in any import jobs which deal with files.
+    This charset validator step can be re-used in other jobs (we use it in all file imports).

 .. note::